 The beautiful pines of the new Fain Park and Prescott National

 rental is available.
-Visit Prescott Valley’s Massick Family
+Visit Prescott Valley’s Messick Family

 “Castle on The Creek,” and the Fitzmaurice Indian Ruins.
 Try

-your hand at panning for gold, take a day trip to explore beautiful
+your hand at panning for gold, take a day trip to explore beautifully